Joshua Walmsley

 Sir Joshua Walmsley (1794–1871) was an English businessman and Liberal Party politician.

-Life
+Early life and education

 The son of John Walmsley, an architect, builder and marble mason, he was born in Liverpool on 29 September 1794, and educated at Knowsley, Lancashire, and Eden Hall, Westmorland.

+Career

-On the death of his father in 1807, Walmsley became a teacher in Eden Hall school, and after returning to Liverpool in 1811, he took a teaching position in Mr. Knowles's school.
+Following the death of his father in 1807, Walmsley became a teacher in Eden Hall School, and after returning to Liverpool in 1811, he took a teaching position at Knowles's school.
 He entered the service of a corn merchant in 1814, and at the end of this engagement went into the same business himself.